-Less serious side effects may include:
+Common side effects may include:

-- drowsiness or dizziness;
+- headache, dizziness;

-- headache; or
+- upset stomach; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.